AdiY2j/DiabetesPredictor/README.md

 Non-Diabetic if the predicted value is ‘0’.

+Inorder to execute it :

+1] Write the following command in cmd : controller.py

+2] It will start the server and provide an url i.e. "http://127.0.0.1:5000" copy it in browser and see the magic !

 At last, it was totally new experience for me at first sight I find it difficult but with the help of my friends, I was able to complete this so Thanks everyone.
 Hope you like it as well.